For the major or minor in Art, see the Art section of this Bulletin.

 - 2 Introductory courses, ARTH-101, 102 (majors with an AP score of 4 or 5 in Art History will receive three credits/one course and be excused from taking ARTH-101 and ARTH-102; students with AP credit would be required to take an additional nine courses to complete the major).

-- 4 Introductory or Intermediate (ARTH 100–200 level) courses from at least three of the following groups: Ancient/Medieval; Renaissance/Baroque; Modern/American; and Non-European art.
+- 4 Introductory or Intermediate (ARTH 100–200 level) courses from at least three of the following groups: Ancient/Medieval; Renaissance/Baroque; Modern/Contemporary; and Non-European/American art.

 - 1 Studio Art course

 - 3 Advanced (400 level) courses.
 At least two courses must be art history seminars.
-ARTH-470 (Museum Internship) or ARTH-490 (Senior Thesis) or an approved AMUS or cross-listed seminar may replace the third art history seminar with prior permission of supervising professor.
+ARTH-470 (Museum Internship) or ARTH-490 (Senior Thesis) or an approved AMUS or cross-listed seminar may replace the third art history seminar with prior permission of the Director of Undergraduate Studies.

 Writing is central to the discipline of art history.
 While images, objects, and structures have infinitely diverse origins and afterlives, writing about them gives shape and meaning in ways that can be shared, interpreted, debated, and preserved.
 As in so many pursuits and professions, in art history writing is an essential way of thinking.
 All Art History courses at Georgetown include writing.
 At the introductory (100-) level, these often include variations on the “formal analysis”: a concentrated, selective account of the prime visual characteristics of an individual work studied in person, not reproduction.
 This reveals how much writing can be a powerful tool not only of communication, but also of observation itself; one cannot effectively describe and analyze without taking time to see and think.